 transcribe_provider text azure Set this value to use my patch

-With these settings, my patch is able to get the transcription and dig into the JSON payload to get it.
+With these settings, my patch can get the transcription and dig into the JSON payload to get it.

 You are ready to go.